capossele/SynchroniCityDataMarketplace/README.md

 * URL: Host and port where you plan to run the instance. [http]|https://host:port/
 * Callback URL: URL to be called in the OAuth process. [http]|https://host:port/auth/fiware/callback

+You must also create a new role called 'seller' and assign this role to the user authorized to be seller (data provider) in the marketplace.

 ## SynchroniCity IoT Data Marketplace Deployment

 ### SynchroniCity IoT Data Marketplace Modules Images